somewebmedia/hc-sticky/README.md

 HC-Sticky
 =========

-Dependency free javascript library that makes any element on your page visible while you scroll.
+JavaScript library that makes any element on your page visible while you scroll.
+Dependency free, but lso works as a jQuery plugin.
 Check out the [demos](https://somewebmedia.github.io/hc-sticky).